rolfbecker/EE_8115_2_EEng_LAB_WS2024/EEng_LAB_Course_Preparation/prepare_jupyter.md

 (2) or install your own Python system on your own computer.
 We highly recommend to use the **Anaconda Python Distribution**!

 ## (1) Use the Jupyter Hub of the HSRW EO-Lab

+Go to http://hub.eolab.de/ an log in with your university credentials.

 ## (2) Create a New Conda Environment